cycle/docs/advanced/active-record.md

 $schema = new Schema($schema);
 ```

-> You can store generated schema in cache to speed up application bootstrap.
+> You can store generated schema in the cache to speed up application bootstrap.

 ## Using Active Records
 Once the schema is obtained we can start working with our entities: